CedarvilleAsee/Columbot2017/README.md

 probably not need them for our purposes.

-Remember that you can always come to me for help if you don't know what to do, or you get stuck on something. fs
+Remember that you can always come to me for help if you don't know what to do, or you get stuck on something.